-- Erlebnispfad «Das Kemmeriboden Bankgeheimnis» ( “Kemmeriboden banking secret” adventure trail)
+- Erlebnispfad “Das Kemmeriboden Bankgeheimnis” (Adventure Trail “Kemmeriboden Banking Secrecy”)

-The newly built Gäggersteg, a walkway made of wood, takes visitors through the trees of the forest reserve by the Pfyffe, a local mountain.
-The impressions and beautiful landscape will give you the energy boost you need to discover the entire family-friendly, themed path.
+The Gäggersteg, a walkway made of wood, takes visitors through the trees of the forest reserve by the Pfyffe, a local mountain in the Gantrisch Nature Park.
 The walkway is made from local wood and stands at up to eight metres above the ground, leading visitors through the forest that was almost completely destroyed by storm Lothar in 1999.
 Learn how nature has been recovering on the two-hour loop hike with its eight themed stations on the topics of forest, wind, and roots, and play the game about "Wild Türst" and his goats: collect runes and find the codeword in order to receive a reward at the end.

 Wowed by the walkway

 A farm that has a camel?
-You’ll find it in the small Oberaargau town of Wolfwil.
-The Schlatthof, an organic farm, is also the starting point for the lovingly designed Elves and Gnomes Trail.
-What sounds like a children’s activity is an adventure for the entire family – the trail has several stations that are just as interesting, tricky, and fun for adults as they are for the kids.
-The path lets you play, solve riddles and puzzles, and experience nature.
+Yup, it exists in the small Oberaargau town of Wolfwil.
+The Schlatthof, an organic farm, is also the starting point for the lovingly designed Elves and Gnomes Trail – an adventure for the entire family: the trail has several stations that are just as interesting, tricky, and fun for adults as they are for children.
+This path lets you play, solve riddles and puzzles, and experience nature.
 There are two barbecuing pits and three picnic spots along the way.
-If you’re up for it, you can take the longer route (3.5 kilometres), for shorter legs it might be enough to take the quicker one (2.5 kilometres).
-They both end at the Schlatthof farm, where a bistro (open daily!) and a shop with farm products await.
-Maybe the pot-bellied pig will stop by to say hello.
-Or the two little donkeys.
-Or – the camel.
+If you’re up for it, you can take the longer route (3.5 kilometres), for shorter legs it might be enough to take the shorter one (2.5 kilometres).
+Both trails end back at the Schlatthof, where there’s an inviting bistro and farm shop.

 Searching for gnomes

-There are few things that are cooler for children (and grown-ups!) than exploring the forest.
-A particularly great way to do so, especially for small children, can be found in Roggwil in the Oberaargau region, where the Burgergemeinde (Citizen's Community) has set up a one-kilometre loop trail so children can experience the local flora and fauna in a fun and playful way rather than a dry, didactic one.
-Nature lovers of all ages enjoy discovering the wild bee hotel, the little cable car, the ball bath, the forest xylophone, and the barefoot path.
+There are very few things that are cooler for children (and grown-ups!) than exploring the forest.
+A particularly great way to do so, especially for small children, can be found in Roggwil in the Oberaargau region, where the Burgergemeinde (Citizen’s Community) has set up a one-kilometre loop road so children can experience the local flora and fauna in a fun and playful way.
+Nature lovers of all ages will have fun discovering the wild bee hotel, the little cable car, the ball bath, the forest xylophone, and the barefoot path.
 It will take about 45 minutes by train from Bern to Roggwil, Schmitten to get to the starting point on Jungfernplatz.
 Admission to the trail is free – the experience priceless.